Close-up of a wooden door handle and latch plate, fixing a door that won't close

 Frequently Asked Questions

 Why does my door close fine in summer but not in winter?
 Wood expands and contracts with humidity.
 A door that fits properly year-round needs about 1/16-inch gap on each side.
-If your door is too tight in winter (high humidity in the house) or summer (depending on climate), sand the binding side enough to leave room.
+If yours is too tight in winter (high humidity in the house) or summer (depending on climate), sand the binding side enough to leave room.

 Why won’t my new replacement door close like the old one?
 New doors are slightly oversized so you can custom-fit them.
-If your new door binds, the gap is too tight — sand or plane it down to match the frame.
+If your new door binds, the gap is too tight, sand or plane it down to match the frame.

-The latch is broken — does that count as “won’t close”?
+The latch is broken, does that count as “won’t close”?
 A broken latch needs replacement (about $15 for a basic doorknob with latch).
-The latch mechanism is replaceable separately if the knob is fine — about $5 — but requires fitting.
+The latch mechanism is replaceable separately if the knob is fine, about $5, but requires fitting.

 Should I just replace the whole door?
 Almost never.
 A door that won’t close is almost always a 30-minute fix.
 Replacement is a 3-4 hour job and $100-500 for the door alone.